vmware-archive/StatsD/statsite/README.md

 Tags can be added to a metric by adding flags to the metric name. `_t_` flags the start of a tag name. `_v_` flags the start of a metric value.

-So for example, to add a source tag to a gauge:
+For example, to add a source tag to a gauge:

 `echo "test.gauge1_t_source_v_mysource:+3|g" | nc -u -w0 localhost 8125`